Shriram-s-DevOps-Notes/Ansible/Documents/Playbook_theory.md

 ----
 ### Command line variable

-*  Variable's can be pass through command line also.
+*  Variables can be passed through the command line also.
 This is also called as **GLOBAL VARIABLE**
 ```
 ansible-playbook <playbook-name> -e <variable's>
 ```